WSWUP/gridwxcomp/docs/source/tutorial.rst

 coefficient of variation variables that are also computed by the :func:`gridwxcomp.calc_bias_ratios` function.

-Here is an example code using the default method, next we will examine the output:
+This example code uses the default methods for calculating the station:gridded point bias statistics:

 .. code:: python3